Frequently asked questions and answers

 Employee Benefit Highlights

 - Once you are an employee you receive benefits like:

 - Unlimited employee seasons pass

-- 50% off food at our quick serve food outlets (up to a daily retail maximum amount)
+- 70% off food at our quick serve food outlets (up to a daily retail maximum amount)

 - Exchange letters to ski/ride at other resorts free of charge